 parked in the yard is accepted in some communities.

-income, you may have the perfect spot to spend some time each year and store your stuff.
+income, you may have the perfect spot to spend time each year and store your stuff.
 This can be the place where

 you maintain contact with old friends and family before you take off again.
 Such real estate can be a good investment and

 provide that home base for your travels.
 Don’t over look this RV real estate if your community, or that of one of you